National Election Commission (South Korea): Organization

 Gu/Si/Gun Election Commissions are composed of the chairperson, the deputy chairperson, and commissioners.
 Each Gu/Si/Gun Election Commission currently has two members endorsed by the political parties having a negotiation body in the National Assembly and six members commissioned by the Si/Do Election Commission from among judges, educators, or persons are known for their high academic and ethical standards.

-The chairperson and the deputy chairperson are elected from among the commissioners and as is its custom, the Judge is elected as the chairperson.
+The chairperson and the deputy chairperson are elected from among the commissioners and as the custom, the Judge is elected as the chairperson.
 No commissioner holds a full-time position.
 The Gu/Si/Gun Election Commission has the Secretariat and the Election Debate Broadcasting Commission within the organization.